straz/artificialtrust/about.md

 * *health*: why is it so hard to defeat cancer and autoimmune diseases?
 * *society*: why is it so hard to defeat corruption and civic division?
-* *AI*: why is it so hard to defeat bias and lack of transparency?
+* *AI*: why is it so hard to make them trustworthy and accountable?

 When the systems we depend on fail, the ways in which they fail often have similarities.
 An interdiciplinary understanding